-429 Marlborough was designed by architect Obed F. Smith and built in 1886-1887 by Charles A. Dodge, builder, one of three contiguous houses (425-427-429 Marlborough) built for building contractor George Wheatland, Jr., for speculative sale.
+429 Marlborough was designed by architect Obed F. Smith and built in 1886-1887 by Charles A. Dodge, mason and builder, one of three contiguous houses (425-427-429 Marlborough) built for building contractor George Wheatland, Jr., for speculative sale.
 He is shown as the owner on the original building permit applications for all three houses, all dated October 14, 1886.

 As originally built, all three were three stories in height, probably all of the design which survives at 429 Marlborough.
 By the mid-1890s, and possibly even before they were occupied, additional stories had been added to 425 and 427 Marlborough.
 All three houses show as 3 story houses on the original permit application and on the 1887 Sanborn map, but 425 and 427 Marlborough show as having four stories on the 1897 Sanborn map and 1898 Bromley map.

 George Wheatland, Jr., purchased the land for 425-427-429 Marlborough on June 7,1886, from Henry Lee, H. Hollis Hunnewell, and Augustus Lowell.
 The land was part of a larger parcel that Henry Lee and his partners purchased on February 20, 1883, from a real estate investment trust formed by Grenville T. W. Braman, Henry D. Hyde, and Frank W. Andrews.
 The parcel was one several tracts of land the trust had purchased from the Boston Water Power Company on March 1, 1872.

 Click here for an index to the deeds for 429 Marlborough, and click here for further information on the land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth.